-- All apprentices will be graded on their performance for every class at the training center. - All work will be graded. - Apprentices will be graded in the following subject areas: math, blueprint, theory & shop - Any missed assignments must be made up by the apprentice before start of your next scheduled class. - A zero will be recorded for all work until it is made up.
-This is the apprentice's responsibility.
-Philadelphia, Allentown, New Castle and Georgetown apprentices will not receive their Educational Grant until the work is made up and the lost Grant money will not be paid retroactively. - A minimum grade of 70% is required to pass in each subject area. - Grading will also be a cumulative average 100% total for the week of training.
-The breakdown for weekly training grades are math 15%, blueprint 15%, theory 15%, & shop 55%. - A comprehensive final exam related to all subject matter covered for that year, will be given on the last day and last week of the apprentices training. - The comprehensive final exam will consist of a written and practical (hands-on) exam covering all training for the past year.
-The breakdown for the final grades is written exam 40% and practical exam 60%, totaling 100% - Final exams apply only to apprentices starting training after September 1, 2019. - Final grades in each subject area will be averaged to meet 100%, including the final exam. - The breakdown in the subject areas for final grades are math 15%, blueprint 15%, theory 15%, shop 35%, & final exam 20% - If at the end of the year your final grade average in any subject area is below 70%, action can be taken by the training center director/coordinator and local union apprentice committee representative to support the student to meet proficiency and better prepare them for the job market.
+- 1. All apprentices will be graded on their performance for every class at the training center. - 2.
+All work will be graded. - 3.
+Apprentices will be graded in the following subject areas: math, blueprint, theory & shop - 4.
+Any missed assignments must be made up by the apprentice before start of your next scheduled class.

-- The actions may include remedial training related to subject area, apprenticeship extension or have their apprenticeship discontinued.
-Philadelphia, Allentown, New Castle and Georgetown apprentices also may lose their Educational Grant. - Apprentices may request their grades at any time.
+- 5. A zero will be recorded for all work until it is made up.
+This is the apprentice's responsibility. - 6.
+A minimum grade of 70% is required to pass in each subject area. - 7.
+Grading will also be a cumulative average 100% total for the week of training.
+The break down for weekly training grades are math 15%, blueprint 15%, theory 15%, & shop 55%. - 8.
+A comprehensive final exam related to all subject matter covered for that year, will be given on the last day and last week of the apprentices training. - 9.
+The comprehensive final exam will consist of a written and practical (hands-on) exam covering all training for the past year.
+The breakdown for the final grades is written exam 40% and practical exam 60%, totaling 100% - 10.
+Final exams apply only to apprentices starting training after September 1, 2019. - 11.
+Final grades in each subject area will be averaged to meet 100%, including the final exam. - 12.
+The breakdown in the subject areas for final grades are math 15%, blueprint 15%, theory 15%, shop 35%, & final exam 20% - 13.
+If at the end of the year your final grade average in any subject area is below 70%, action can be taken by the training center director/coordinator and local union apprentice committee. representative to support the student to meet proficiency and better prepare them for the job market. - 14.
+The actions may include remedial training related to subject area, apprenticeship extension or have their apprenticeship discontinued. - 15.
+Apprentices may request their grades at any time.
 All grades will be recorded at kept at the front office.